tomsch420/phd-thesis/chapters/probability_theory.typ

 Probability queries not only allow for that calculation of a probability, but also for the calculation of conditional probabilities as in #ref(<def:conditional_probability>).
 The intersection of two events is an algebraic operation and hence not a challenge of a probabilistic model.

 Effectively calculating the exact probability of complex events often necessitates employing techniques from multivariate calculus, particularly the concept of integration.
-A discussion on this topic is provided in #ref(<sec:probabilistic-circuits>) and the details are found in #cite(<choi2020probabilistic>).
+A discussion on this topic is provided in //#ref(<sec:probabilistic-circuits>) and the details are found in #cite(<choi2020probabilistic>).

 // Todo probability of normal uniform and pdf
 === Moments